-Psychological testing and evaluation is a process that involves the integration of information from multiple sources, such as tests of normal and abnormal personality, tests of ability or intelligence, and information from personal interviews.
-Collateral information may also be collected about personal, occupational, or medical history, such as from records or from interviews with parents, spouses, teachers, or previous therapists or physicians.
-Psychological assessments may provide information regarding diagnosis, disability, guardianship, capacity for self-care, and career development.
+Psychological testing and evaluation is a comprehensive process that involves the integration of information from multiple sources, such as tests of normal and abnormal personality, tests of ability or intelligence, and information from personal interviews.
+Collateral information may also be collected from personal, occupational, or medical history, such as records or from interviews with parents, spouses, teachers, or previous therapists or physicians.
+Psychological assessments may provide information regarding disability, guardianship, capacity for self-care, and career development.
 They may also clarify diagnostic issues and provide a basis for the development of treatment planning.
 These evaluations help to determine if a person has depression, anxiety, chronic mental illness, a personality disorder, or other disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).

-An evaluation for the determination of mental retardation (DMR) primarily assesses level of intellectual functioning and adaptive behavior.
+An evaluation for the determination of mental retardation (DMR) primarily assesses the level of intellectual functioning and adaptive behavior.
 Maladaptive behaviors associated with mental illness or mental retardation are also taken into consideration.
-Interview information is gathered from the parent or guardian about the person’s ability to function in such areas as communication and language, social skills and activities of daily living.
-The parent or guardian will also be asked to provide history and background information (i.e., medical, psychiatric, developmental, social, family and educational).
+Interview information is gathered from the parent or guardian about the person’s ability to function in such areas as communication and language, social skills, and activities of daily living.
+The parent or guardian will also be asked to provide history and background information (i.e., medical, psychiatric, developmental, social, family, and educational).
 The person thought to have mental retardation is assessed through behavioral observations and information gathered from testing of intellectual ability.
-Previous medical, school or psychiatric records may also be requested.
+Previous medical, school, or psychiatric records may also be requested.